-Chris Nordstrom was living in North Dakota when ln 1893 he attended the Chicago Exposition, while there he met a Mr. Jobe Leeson who was one of Quatsino Sound’s first settlers, Jobe had a trading post in Winter Harbour.
+Chris Nordstrom was living in North Dakota when in 1893 he attended the Chicago Exposition, while there he met a Mr. Jobe Leeson who was one of Quatsino Sound’s first settlers, Jobe had a trading post in Winter Harbor.
 He talked at length about the beauty of Quatsino sound with Jobe.
-After the Chicago Exposition ended, Chris took a trip up to Victoria BC, and looked into settling Quatsino sound on the north island.
+After the Chicago Exposition ended, Chris took a trip up to Victoria BC and looked into settling Quatsino sound on the north island.
 He learned of a Colonel Baker who was offering free parcels of land for immigrants, if a group of 30 or more signed up, they would receive for free, 33 acres of land.
 He traveled back to North Dakota where he convinced 20 people to join him in immigrating to North Vancouver Island.
 Nordstrom, his son George and the other people headed to Victoria where they met up with Jobe Leeson.

 Another trader Edouard Frigon, who was from the north island joined the group.
 They then chartered the schooner Mischief and headed up to Quatsino Sound.
 After looking over potential places to put down roots, they finally settled at Quatsino Narrows.